prasadwagle/dwperf/README.md

 event_properties is transformed to fact_events using load_fact_events.
 fact_events is joined with dimension tables in the rollup query.

-Results (VERY PRELIMINARY)
+Results (PRELIMINARY)
 ==========================
-These are VERY PRELIMINARY results since we haven't explored all the optimization strategies for some of the systems.
+These are PRELIMINARY results since we haven't explored all the optimization strategies for some of the systems.

 https://docs.google.com/a/yammer-inc.com/spreadsheet/ccc?key=0Aj1dTJ0aW5ETdDRiRXEwaU5JYmZ4RWxoSXlaWmhuTHc#gid=0